nickrussler/highslide-4-wordpress-reloaded/readme.txt

 5. choose many styles or set your own in Advanced

 == Changelog ==

+= 1.22 =
+* Update to latest Highslide revision 4.1.12
+* * Fixed IE legacy problems
+* * Fixed Ajax loading problem in IE9
+* * Fixed dimming in IE9
+* CSS now compressed by YUIcompressor 2.4.6 instead of 2.4.2
+* Wordpress Multisite Support, read for info: http://bit.ly/mni0m9
+* HTML Encoding of Special chars for custom Language is done before saving to DB instead on each pageload.
+So to update your encoding please go to hs4wp settings and do a save!
+* Fixed a bug where special chars in Language could cause a empty string output
+* Fixed a bug caused "Heading source" to be ignored (image title)
+* Added compatibility warning on enabled NextGen JavaScript Effects
+* Added Tweet Button to Config page.
+Tell others about this Plugin!
+Thanks
+* btw. received some coffee beans, books and tee.
+Thanks for all Donators !

 = 1.21 =
 * Added Settings Link to Plugin List Page